Archi398/myFtp/README.md

 When this is done you can use the command `HELP` to see every other command possible

 For the commands `STOR` and `RETR` you can use files that already exist for tests

-example once you connect :
+Example once you connect :

 ```
 Command : PWD